OTUSOFE365025/project-group-2-crn-43510/ADD Iteration 1.md

 - External Systems: University SSO provider, LMS, registration system, academic calendar system, email server, and notification services.

 ## STEP 4 [Choose Design Concepts That Satisfy the Selected Drivers]

+The purpose of this step is to select design concepts that will guide how the high-level components identified in Step 3 should be structured.
+These concepts need to support the main use cases (UC-1 to UC-6), system constraints, and the quality attributes prioritized in Step 1.

+# Presentation Layer

+Design Concepts:

+Thin client interfaces for web and mobile.

+Clear separation between UI and backend logic.

+Optional support for voice-enabled devices as required by system constraints.

+Reason:
+This supports multi-platform access, usability, and keeps complex logic on the server side for better performance and maintainability.

+# API Gateway / Entry Point

+Design Concepts:

+API Gateway pattern as a single controlled entry point.

+Centralized authentication through the university’s SSO provider.

+Routing, access control, and basic request validation.

+Reason:
+This aligns with the SSO requirement, improves security, and simplifies how different clients communicate with backend services.

+# Core Application Services

+Design Concepts:

+Service-oriented structure with separate modules (query processing, AI model service, announcements, analytics, engagement monitoring).

+Stateless service design to enable horizontal scaling.

+Support for asynchronous operations when necessary (e.g., analytics).

+Reason:
+This helps with performance, availability, and maintainability, and it maps directly to the main system use cases.

+# Integration Layer

+Design Concepts:

+Adapter pattern for LMS, Registration, Calendar, and Email systems.

+Single integration facade that backend services interact with.

+Retry and timeout logic for external service faults.

+Reason:
+This ensures compatibility with required REST/GraphQL data sources and increases reliability when external systems fail or lag.

+# Data Management Layer

+Design Concepts:

+Repository/Data Access patterns for conversation history, user profiles, analytics, and logs.

+Logical separation of operational data, analytics data, and system metrics.

+Caching for frequently accessed academic and schedule information.

+Reason:
+This supports persistence requirements, improves performance, and keeps data concerns cleanly separated.

+# External Systems (Boundary)

+Design Concepts:

+Clearly modeled as external dependencies in the architecture.

+Use of standard protocols like REST/GraphQL and SSO standards.

+Loose coupling via adapters rather than direct internal integration.

+Reason:
+This defines system boundaries, reduces coupling, and makes the architecture more adaptable to changes in external university systems.
 ## STEP 5 [Instantiate Architectural Elements, Allocate Responsibilities, and Define Interfaces]
 ## STEP 6 [Sketch Views and Record Design Decisions]
 ## STEP 7 [Perform Analysis of the Current Design and Review Iteration Goal]